Amhrán na bhFiann: Irish version

 Both the English and Irish texts appeared in various editions of Facts about Ireland, published by the Department of Foreign Affairs, and on the official website of the Department of the Taoiseach.

 However, no Irish version has been officially adopted, the state does not hold the copyright to any Irish version, and Ó Rinn, unlike Kearney and Heeney's estate, never received royalties.
 A memorandum in the Department of the Taoiseach on 5 April 1958 discussed five distinct Irish translations, noting that Ó Rinn's was the best known; it suggested that, if it were to be officially endorsed, the spelling and grammar should be standardised and the opening words "Sinne Fianna Fáil" changed to "Sinne laochra Fáil" to avoid association with the Fianna Fáil political party.
 The 2018 Seanad report on the anthem recommended no change to the wording, and pointed out that the law would not prevent a new political party adopting revised words like "Laochra Fáil" as its name.
+The first recording of the anthem sung in Irish was on Argo Records in 1965 by Our Lady's Choral Society, Dublin, and the Radio Éireann Symphony Orchestra.

 Modern use

 The English version has been almost totally eclipsed, and many are unaware that the Irish lyrics are a translation.
 In 1960 it was remarked that the anthem's effect at Croke Park was impaired by the fact that some people sang in English and others in Irish.
 The Irish Times reported audience participation at a 1962 concert in the Olympia Theatre, Dublin under the headline "Sang National Anthem in Irish".
 Frank Ormsby's 2017 poem "The National Anthem" parodies the Irish text (Buíon dár slua becomes "Binned.
 Arse.
 Loo.") which about 1960 he uncomprehendingly learnt by rote in a Catholic school in Northern Ireland.
 In the 21st century the English version is still sung at home matches of Celtic F.C., a Glasgow Irish-Scots football club.
-It was sung in Canada during a state visit by President Mary McAleese in 1998, and at the 2004 Ryder Cup in the United States.
+The English version was sung in Canada during a state visit by President Mary McAleese in 1998, and at the 2004 Ryder Cup in the United States.
 The latter prompted objections from Fáilte Ireland, and what Gaeltacht Minister Éamon Ó Cuív called "an outcry" from viewers in Ireland.
 A 2002 public sculpture of Kearney includes the Irish lyrics rather than Kearney's.
 The 2018 Seanad report suggested that "For those not familiar with the Irish language, it may be appropriate to produce a phonetic version of the National Anthem".
 Some foreign-born Irish international sportspeople have learned the Irish words via ad hoc phonetic versions, including Mick McCarthy of the association football team and CJ Stander of the rugby union team.